natcap/invest.users-guide/source/habitat_quality.rst

 * **[Workspace]** folder:

   * **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
 The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
 When contacting NatCap about errors in a model run, please include the parameter log.

-* **[workspace]\\output** folder:
+* **[Workspace]\\output** folder:

   * **deg_sum_out_c.tif** -- Relative level of habitat degradation on the current landscape.
 A high score in a grid cell means habitat degradation in the cell is high relative to other cells.
 Grid cells with non-habitat land cover (LULC with Hj = 0) get a degradation score of 0.
 This is a mapping of degradation scores calculated with equation (3).